leg100/otf/docs/dev.md

 If you're making changes to web templates then you may want to enable [developer mode](../config/flags/#-dev-mode).
 Once enabled you will be able to see changes without restarting `otfd`.

 OTF uses [Tailwind CSS](https://tailwindcss.com/) to generate CSS classes.
-Run the following make task to generate the CSSS:
+Run the following make task to generate the CSS:

 * `make tailwind`